mcgraphix/angularjs-odata-filter/README.md

 # angular-odata-fitler
-angular filter based on OData $filter
+angular filter based on OData $filter syntax

+So far just a start where the parser parses OData filters into a js object graph.